robske110/SignServerStats/examples/StatusList/README.md

 }
 ```
 #### Some examples of API usage:
+There is an example plugin in /examples/WarnOffline/ which warns if a server from StatusList has gone offline, showcasing most of this plugin's API.

 Adding the server `someip.com:1234` temporarily to the StatusList:
 ```php
 /** @var $sl robske_110\SL\StatusList */